Health Problems Caused by Drinking Too Much Alcohol

 Drinking too much alcohol can increase your risk of developing certain cancers, including cancers of the mouth, esophagus, throat, liver, and breast.

 Drinking too much can weaken your immune system, making your body a much easier target for disease.
-Chronic drinkers are more liable to contract diseases like pneumonia and tuberculosis than people who do not drink too much.
+Chronic drinkers are more liable to contract diseases like pneumonia and tuberculosis than people who do not drink as much.
 Drinking a lot on a single occasion slows your body’s ability to ward off infections – even up to 24 hours after getting drunk.

 Fetal alcohol spectrum disorders

-Alcohol can affect the brain at any stage of development—even before birth.
+Alcohol can affect the brain at any stage of development — even before birth.
 Fetal alcohol spectrum disorders are the full range of physical, learning, and behavioral problems, and other birth defects that result from prenatal alcohol exposure.
 The most serious is Fetal Alcohol Syndrome.

 Heavy drinking can lower your red blood cell count, which can trigger symptoms of fatigue, shortness of breath, and lightheadedness.
+Alcohol can irritate the lining of the stomach, leading to chronic blood loss and anemia.

 Alcohol and diet may play a role in contracting gout, which is a condition caused by the formation of uric acid crystals in the joints.